It’s easy to believe all of these, until you experience it yourself.

 To be honest, I have never spent more than one week in any place be it a city or village in Italy.
 That’s just not me to sit still.
 But I have spent over three months of traveling in, through and all around Italia, top to bottom, east to west, enough time to be able to tackle these myths.

-If you’re planning a vacation to Italy, here are my 11 observations gleaned over time.
-I compiled this myth-buster list while aboard the sleek, ultra-fast Frecciarossa train as it zoomed between Florence and Rome, then Rome to Venice and beyond.
+If you’re planning to travel in Italy, here are my 11 observations gleaned over time.
+I compiled this myth-buster list while aboard the sleek, ultra-fast Frecciarossa train as we zoomed between Florence and Rome, then Rome to Venice and beyond.

-Here are the most common misconceptions about Italy, based solely on my personal experiences.
+Here are the most common misconceptions about travel in Italy, based solely on my personal experiences.

-1. You don’t need to know Italian to visit Italy.
+1. You don’t need to know Italian to visit Italy…but it helps.

 Sure…if you go straight from the airport to your hotel, eat meals at Hard Rock Cafes or sign up for English-speaking tours, you could probably get by little more than a cursory “ciao” or “grazie.”
 Little phrases like asking for the bill in a small, local restaurant, ordering an espresso at a coffee shop, or telling the taxi driver exactly where you want to go are easy to learn.
 Simply write down a few expressions on a piece of paper and carry along in your pocket.